 Philippines receives more Sinovac vaccines from China

-A cargo containing the Sinovac COVID-19 vaccines is seen upon arrival in Manila, the Philippines, June 17, 2021.
-(Xinhua/Rouelle Umali)
+The Philippines has received more than 30 million doses of different brands of vaccines.

-The Philippines has administered more than 15.6 million doses of COVID-19 vaccines as of July 20.
-More than 5 million people have been fully vaccinated against COVID-19 so far.
+The country had administered more than 15.6 million doses of COVID-19 vaccines as of July 20.
+More than 5 million people have been fully vaccinated against COVID-19.
 The government aims to vaccinate up to 70 million people this year.

 Photos